-The name Velar (pronounced vel-ar) dates back to the first Range Rover prototypes of the sixties, is derived from the Latin velare meaning to veil or cover.
+The name Velar (pronounced vel-ar) dates back to the first Range Rover prototypes of the ’60s and is derived from the Latin velare meaning to veil or cover.
 Back in the ’60s, when development engineers needed to hide the true identity of the 26 pre-production Range Rovers they chose the name Velar.

 Slotting between the Evoque and the Sport, the Velar sports Matrix-Laser LED headlights with a range of 550 metres.
-Other unique features on the outside include recessed door handles à la Tesla, and copper detailing on the air inlets and bonnet vents.
+Other unique features on the exterior include recessed door handles à la Tesla, and copper detailing on the air inlets and bonnet vents.

 The Range Rover Velar will be available with torque-on-demand all-wheel-drive (AWD) system.
 It gets a wading depth of 650 mm and a ground clearance of 251 mm from the air suspension.
 Other off-roading features include Terrain Response 2 and All-Terrain Progress Control (ATPC).

-Land Rover says, under the aluminium skin, aerospace techniques have been applied to produce strong and stiff joints.
+Apparently, under the aluminium skin, aerospace techniques have been applied to produce strong and stiff joints.